-I usually buy one or two new activities/ toys per trip.
+I usually buy one or two new toys or activities per trip.
 Over time, we’ve built up our road trip activities stash.
 The key is, remember, to keep these put away until your next trip so that they’re new and fun each time.
+(Those prized LCD tablets got put away for the next road trip as soon as we got home!)

 22. Create Binders O’ Fun

-I mentioned activity binders earlier… these are awesome and consume so much of their time!!
+I mentioned activity binders earlier… these are awesome and end up fun for a long amount of time!!

 Make a binder filled with dot sticker pictures, letters, numbers.
 The neon ones are from Walmart, or if you plan ahead, you can order some on Amazon.